neow3j/neow3j-examples-java/neo3-examples/README.md

 how to do things with neow3j.
 Therefore, we will use the `InvokeContract` class, which calls methods of the `BonogoCatToken`.

-The `InvokeContract` class connects to the running Neo blockchain and uses the `main-account` to make invocations.
+The `InvokeContract` class connects to the running Neo blockchain and uses the `Alice-account` to make invocations.
 Before we can invoke the contract deployed in the previous section, we need to know its hash.
 This is achieved by using the contract's script and the account used for deployment (lines 20-21).
 Then, three invocations are made.
 Head over to the file and inspect the code.